maratai/craftery/fiber_arts/looms.md

 These are Japanese but can be bought e.g. from [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) in the USA, or you can try your luck on eBay.

 # [Lojan Flex Rigid Heddle](https://lojan.nl/product/flex-rigid-heddle-loom/)
 **Nota bene**: I cannot in good conscience recommend this loom.
+The reed design alone is atrocious, but that wasn't the only problem.
 Sorry.

 Shown to the right on a Lojan loom stand with a Saori WX60 floor loom on the left for size/footprint comparison.